-I’m writing this blog from personal experience, as unfortunately I’ve possibly got flu and feel quite groggy!
+I’m writing this blog from personal experience, as when I’ve had the flu, I’ve felt quite miserable and groggy.
 I’m very aware, however that elderly people might get hit worse than me, as I’m still relatively young (in my eyes at least) quite fit and armed with a strong immune system!
 A good few days or week’s rest and I’ll be back to normal and next year I’ll get my flu vaccination earlier!

 Our elderly relatives, neighbours etc might not be so lucky, flu to those of us who are reasonably healthy is debilitating, annoying, and a nuisance: to those older or with chronic health conditions it can be a killer.

-Much as I like the natural approach, if my parents were still alive I’d encourage them both to have the flu vaccine this year.
-In particular, this winter’s 2017/2018 flu vaccination seems to be particularly effective.
-Also this year we have seen an increase of influenza in Australia and New Zealand and the concern here is that we might have an increased number of cases, if not necessarily increased severity.
+Much as I like the natural approach, if my parents were still alive I’d encourage them both to have the flu vaccine every year.
 A flu vaccine even if it does not prevent flu can shorten the instance and help better recovery.

 In addition to the flu vaccine there are other ways we can encourage our elderly folk to look after themselves.
 Keeping warm is very much underestimated, as the body has to work much harder in colder environments which causes strain.
 This can cause problems not only in terms of colds and viruses but also to those who have heart conditions or chronic respiratory conditions.
 Without wishing to cause alarm it is possible that extreme cold can bring on heart attacks or severe asthma attacks and the like.